Call A Dive

 Practical Steps to Take When a Dive is Called

-5. Signal to the dive boat or shore support: If a dive boat or shore support is present, signal to them that you have surfaced and need assistance, if necessary.
+If a dive boat or shore support is present, the diver should signal to them that they have surfaced and may need assistance.
 This can be done using a surface marker buoy (SMB) or by waving an arm.
+In situations where a diver has surfaced far from the dive boat, an SMB can be particularly useful for indicating their location and helping the crew retrieve them.

 Training and Preparation